brickbazooka9/Entrepreneur_CW1/README.md

 <!-- Added by Sam Alshoabi -->

-### Legal Entity: A Strategic Foundation for Global Growth

 At Entrepreneurs, our legal structure is designed to support our ambitious vision while ensuring flexibility, scalability, and investor confidence.
 We have strategically chosen to establish our **headquarters in London, United Kingdom**, positioning ourselves at the heart of one of the world’s most dynamic real estate markets.
 This proximity to London’s thriving property ecosystem—coupled with its status as a global financial hub—enables us to tap into cutting-edge market trends, attract top talent, and forge partnerships that drive our mission forward.

 #### Current Structure: Private Limited Liability Company (UK)